MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

    - `config`, `auth`, `token` in request paths.
 3. Inspect:
    - Responses for embedded keys or JWTs.
-   - `Authorization` / `x-api-key` headers in requests.[web:6]
+   - `Authorization` / `x-api-key` headers in requests.
 Check for source maps:

 - At bottom of minified bundles, look for:
   - `//# sourceMappingURL=app.js.map`
-- Open that `.map` file directly; it can expose readable source with comments and clearer variable names, often leaking more context and secrets.[web:6]
+- Open that `.map` file directly; it can expose readable source with comments and clearer variable names, often leaking more context and secrets.

 ---